The Story of Old House Woods

 “How do you know that?”

-The old woman frowned, a little detested because Barnaby would not take her word for it.
-“Because my dog Aries saw the Spaniard one night, gathered his courage and barked at him so loudly that he got the spook’s attention.
-He came to cross the road but made it no more than half-way before he vanished.
+The old woman frowned, a little detested Levi didn’t take her word for it.
+“Because my dog Aries saw the Spaniard one night, gathered his courage and barked at him so loudly that he drew the spook’s attention.
+He crossed the road but made it no more than half-way before he vanished.
 I saw the whole thing from my window.
 Strangest thing I ever saw other than the Spaniard himself of course.”

 “He just vanished?”